On Clarity in Performance Reporting

 • Governance clarity:

-No clear ownership of customer satisfaction beyond “operations”.
+No clear ownership of customer satisfaction beyond frontline service delivery.

 Reporting team responsible for explaining results, but not authorised to define analytical structure or actions.